ScrumWorks/github-action-aws-devicefarm/README.md

 AWS documentation [task definitions](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DeviceFarm.html)

+**Disclaimer**: this github action is expecting APPIUM_NODE test package and specs as an input.
+For different inputs fork this repo or submit pull request.

 ## Inputs

 For the test we need to specify apk, test and testSpec files.
 Files can be specified with path in the repository or ARN string id of already uploaded file.